Use the following libraries and common code resources compiled here to help you write flows.

 Test Expression

-use null coalesce (double question marks)
+Use null coalesce (double question marks):

-These are both the same
+Note: These are both the same.

-How to fix if node does not contain something
+How to fix if node does not contain something:

-Note the . before ["Concur_Approver"]
+Note: Reference the . before ["Concur_Approver"].

-use regex for any file containing “KPC” and ending in .CSV
+Use regex for any file containing KPC and ending in .CSV:

-call a configured variable
+Call a configured variable:

 If the variable is a single object

-If the variable is a “Multiple Text Items”
+If the variable is a Multiple Text Items

-reference a configuration property set as multiple text items
+Reference a configuration property set as multiple text items:

-check if the Config Value is empty
+Check if the Configuration Value is empty:

-create a map step without any input
+Create a map step without any input:

 Set “List or Object” [] or {}

-dynamically determine start row for a Parse Delimited File step
+Dynamically determine start row for a Parse Delimited File step:

 You have to edit the JSON of the flow, but then you can change the property to any value you want.
 Must resolve to a number.